Close Menu

 Is Gowon’s Denial an Attempt to Rewrite History?

-His insistence that the war was not his choice has been criticized as an evasion of responsibility that glosses over the complex causes and consequences of the war.
+His insistence the war wasn’t his choice draws criticism as evading responsibility, glossing over the conflict’s complex causes and consequences.

 Survivors and descendants of victims have demanded a more candid admission of mistakes and a formal apology.